-Question: What is a Test Scenario?
+16. What is a test scenario?

-Question: What is a Test case?
+17. What is a test case?

 Answer: The test case defines how to test the functionality.
 It has positive and negative executable steps of a test scenario.

-Eg. Test scenario: Verify the login functionality
+For example, Test scenario: Verify the login functionality

-Question: What is testbed?
+18. What is a testbed?

 Answer: The testbed is the environment prepared for testing a software application.
 It has software, hardware, network configuration, the software application to be tested, and related software.

-Question: What is the test data?
+19. What is the test data?

 Answer: The data used by testers for executing test cases while testing is called test data.
 It is prepared manually ahead of testing or by certain tools.

-Question: What is Test harness?
+20. What is a test harness?

-Question: What is Test closure?
+21. What is a test closure?

-- Completion of Testing: No. of Testcases tested, skipped, error found, fixed, rejected, etc. should be documented and informed to respective persons.
+- Completion of testing.
+No. of test cases tested, skipped, error found, fixed, rejected, etc., should be documented and informed to respective persons.

 - Lessons learned while testing should be documented for future releases and projects and learning passed on to respective persons.

-Question: What is test coverage?
+23. What is test coverage?